andycthomas/andycthomas.github.io/index.md

 10. [ec2, nginx, load balancer](https://github.com/andycthomas/dareyio-pbl/blob/main/Project10/project10.md) Taking the infrastructrure from project8 and replacing the apache load balancer with an nginx load balancer.
 Registering a new domanin, pointing it at the elastic IP address of the load balancer, and securing the site with a new SSL/TLS certificate

-11. [ec2, nginx, jenkins, ansible, github](https://github.com/andycthomas/dareyio-pbl/blob/main/Project12/project12.md) Refactoring the anisble playbooks from project11 and introducing an ansible role.
+11. [ec2, jenkins, ansible, ansible roles, git](https://github.com/andycthomas/dareyio-pbl/blob/main/Project11/project11.md) A small project proof of concept setting up a new github repo with webhooks to trigger a jenkins build, and then use the deployed artefacts to run an ansible playbook to install wireshark on the remaining serves from previous projects

-12. [ec2, jenkins, ansible, ansible roles, git](
+12. [ec2, nginx, jenkins, ansible, github](https://github.com/andycthomas/dareyio-pbl/blob/main/Project12/project12.md) Refactoring the anisble playbooks from project11 and introducing an ansible role.